PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 The files in frontend/static/img are used to display the chatbot and the user inside the chat, as well as to display the chatbot when the chat is still closed at the start.

 You can use "\n" in your utterances in domain.yml to display a single utterance as two (or more) separate messages.
+The resulting messages are not treated as separate messages when it comes to displaying the typing symbol though.

 ## Other Notes